Mindbody Nutrition

 The first thing to get straightened out is that not all fat is bad.
 In our fat-phobic times it is most likely that this information is contrary to everything you have ever heard or been told, but it is a well researched fact.
 We need to eat fat and indeed our bodies thrive from a moderately high intake of healthy fats.

-The most important issue regarding fats however is the difference between Good Fat and Bad Fat, and this really does matter with regard to health.
+The most important issue regarding fats however is the difference between Good Fat and Not Good Fat, and this really does matter with regard to health.

 GOOD FATS: